Terms and Conditions

 9.9 Subject to any express provisions to the contrary (including those contained in this clause 9), nothing in these terms and conditions is intended to have the effect of contracting out of any of the provisions of the PPSA.

-10.1 In consideration of X-POLE Australia agreeing to supply the Goods, the Customer charges all of its rights, title and interest (whether joint or several) in any land, realty or other assets capable of being charged, owned by the Customer either now or in the future, to secure the performance by the Customer of its obligations under these terms and conditions (including, but not limited to, the payment of any money).
+10.1 In consideration of X-POLE Australia agreeing to supply the Goods, the Customer charges all of its rights, title and interest (whether joint or several) in any land, realty or other assets capable of being charged, owned by the Customer either now or in the future, and the Customer grants a security interest in all of its present and after-acquired property, to secure the performance by the Customer of its obligations under these terms and conditions (including, but not limited to, the payment of any money).

 10.2 The Customer indemnifies X-POLE Australia from and against all X-POLE Australia’s costs and disbursements including legal costs on a solicitor and own client basis incurred in exercising X-POLE Australia’s rights under this clause.